Spring 2021 Tuition MS

 |Health Center Fee||$21.50||$43.00|

 |If you are registered for class by:||Payment is due:|

-Visit the Office of Student Financial Services and Cashiering for information on how to make tuition payments.
+- Go to The Office of Student Financial Services and Cashiering

 Tuition and fees are subject to change and annual increases.

 MS students are charged on a per credit basis.

 Any student coded as a non-resident will pay the out-of-state tuition rate for courses taken at College Park.